janwilmake/x-cli/README.md

 $ npm install -g xymake
 $ xy setup
 ```

+## Why XYMake CLI?

+The average developer loses hours to social media distractions daily.
+XYMake CLI gives you the power to engage with your audience without falling into the attention trap.

+**🧠 Stay in flow state** - Post directly from your terminal without breaking your concentration

+**⏱️ Save hours daily** - No more getting lost in feeds and notifications

+**🚀 Build in public effectively** - Share your progress naturally as part of your workflow

 XYMake CLI connects to your X account securely through OAuth.
 Your first post is just one command away.